A Berghen hiking boots review – type Livigno and Bologna

 You can see that we both chose classic leather waterproof models.
 This was due to bad experiences with hiking shoes that look more like trainers, with “breathable and waterproof mesh.”
 I’ve had too many experiences walking through wet grass and coming home with wet feet.
 Even when the specs described them as water-resistant or waterproof.

-Extremely positively!
-In short, we both love our new Berghen hiking boots and could not be happier with them!
-Of course, we have only had them for a month and have only covered a few hundred kilometres (hikes as well as our daily after-dinner local walk), so we can’t comment on long-term durability yet.
+One month later, we both love our new Berghen hiking boots and could not be happier with them!
+Of course, we have only had them for a month and have only covered a few hundred kilometres (hikes as well as our regular evening local walk), so we can’t comment on long-term durability yet.

 I in particular was a bit apprehensive about sizing.
 I’m generally size 45 but some brands of shoe seem to make a very small 45, so I have to move to 46.
 But these size 45’s fit perfectly.